suruz/TR2-Level-Viewer/README.md

 - Includes Character Controller with animation state machine and physics.

 - Zones and Triggers are marked using Unity Box Collider for convinient collision detection.
+- Auto detects grabbable platform of any level by analyzing room mesh, no floor data is needed.
+- Properly scaled level, ready for Unity physics and GI lighting system.
+- Included experimental day-night system.